Czar (political term): United States

-Development of term
+History

-The word czar is of Slavic origin, etymologically originating from the name Caesar, as with the word tsar, a title of sovereignty, first created and used by the First Bulgarian Empire.
-The title was later adopted and used by the Serbian Empire and Tsardom of Russia.
+Early uses

-During the tenure of Joseph Gurney Cannon, he was sometimes referred to as Czar Cannon (a play on the giant cannon of the same name).
-This was a result of the power of the Speaker of the House during this time.
-However, there was a "revolt" in the House which saw Cannon give up power, as well an overall decentralization of power within the House.
+Speaker of the House Joseph Gurney Cannon, was sometimes referred to as Czar Cannon (a play on the giant cannon of the same name) as a result of his power during this time.
+However, there was a "revolt" in the House which saw Cannon give up power, as well as an overall decentralization of power within the House.

 During the latter stages of World War I, President Woodrow Wilson appointed financier Bernard Baruch to run the War Industries Board.
 This position was sometimes dubbed the "industry czar".

 One of the earliest known metaphorical usages of the term in the U.S. was in reference to Judge Kenesaw Mountain Landis, who was named commissioner of baseball, with broad powers to clean up the sport after it had been dirtied by the Black Sox scandal of 1919.

 In 1926, a New York City chamber of commerce named what The New York Times termed a "czar" to clean up the milk delivery industry.